Skip to main content

 Security Surface Still Applies

 Attaching a volume does not bypass any of Declaw’s guardrails.
 Each sandbox still runs behind its own network proxy, with PII redaction, prompt-injection detection, and the other SecurityPolicy scanners scoped to that sandbox.
-The volume’s bytes are never exposed to the network proxy (they arrive via a direct orchestrator→envd hop, not through the user-facing traffic path).
+The volume’s bytes are delivered directly into the sandbox without passing through the network proxy.

 Full Example